wolfy26/Zen-Lang/README.md

 Zen is currently on Version 0.2

 ## Installation
-Download the following files from `Zen` to run Zen:

-File Name|Purpose
--|-
-`run.py`|Runs Zen script
-`lexer.py`|Tokenizer
-`compiler.py`|Compiler
-`interpreter.py`|Bytecode executer
-`decompiler.py`|Debugging

-All five files, along with any Zen programs, should be stored in the same directory.
+To run Zen, download `zen.py`.
+Save it in the same directory as an Zen programs.

 ## Execution

-To execute Zen on Windows 10, use the command prompt and run the python script `run.py` with an argument of the program name:
+To execute Zen on Windows 10, use the command prompt and run the python script `zen.py` with an argument of the program name:

 ```
 > python run.py [filename]